marcos-abreu/monaco/docs/getting-started.md

 In the code above it was used regex routes from the [**monaco-router**](/docs/modules/monaco-router.md) module.
 If you don’t need advanced routes functionality, then you can use simple routes:

     // adding simple routes
-    app.addRoutes({
+    app.router.add({
         'users/:id'                : 'userProfile',
         'users/:id/videos'         : 'userVideos'
     });

 Both examples will register a list of urls that will be used when the user navigates (using the `navigate` method of the application router instance) to a different url; for the first matched route its related controller method will be called.

+The difference between those two examples is that the first one will just match numeric values as id, while the second example any character used will be recognized.

 Check the [platform-overview doc](/docs/platform-overview.md) for more information.

 ### Adding Controllers

 Controllers are functions that will be executed when a route is matched after the app navigates to a different url.
-To add ***Monaco*** controllers use the `addController` method of your application object:
+To add ***Monaco*** controllers use the `router` instance as an event listener to each route you defined:

-    app.addController('userProfile', function(userId) {
+    app.router.on( 'route:userProfile', function(userId) {
         var user = new app.models.User({id : userId});
         user.fetch();
         var profileView = new app.views.UserProfile({